Islamic Golden Age: Epistemology

 In epistemology, Ibn Tufail wrote the novel Hayy ibn Yaqdhan and in response Ibn al-Nafis wrote the novel Theologus Autodidactus.
 Both were concerning autodidacticism as illuminated through the life of a feral child spontaneously generated in a cave on a desert island.

 Mathematics

 Algebra

-Persian mathematician Muḥammad ibn Mūsā al-Khwārizmī played a significant role in the development of algebra, arithmetic and Hindu-Arabic numerals.
+Persian mathematician Muḥammad ibn Mūsā al-Khwārizmī played a significant role in the development of algebra, arithmetic and Hindu–Arabic numerals.
 He has been described as the father or founder of algebra.

 Another Persian mathematician, Omar Khayyam, is credited with identifying the foundations of Analytic geometry.
 Omar Khayyam found the general geometric solution of the cubic equation.
-His book Treatise on Demonstrations of Problems of Algebra (1070), which laid down the principles of algebra, is part of the body of Persian mathematics that was eventually transmitted to Europe.
+His book Treatise on Demonstrations of Problems of Algebra (1070), which was a significant step in the development of algebra, is part of the body of Persian mathematics that was eventually transmitted to Europe.

 Yet another Persian mathematician, Sharaf al-Dīn al-Tūsī, found algebraic and numerical solutions to various cases of cubic equations.
 He also developed the concept of a function.